Employment At the Frick

 Thank you for your interest in employment with The Frick Collection.

-The Frick Collection and the Frick Art Reference Library receive many inquiries about employment.
+The Frick Collection and the Frick Art Research Library receive many inquiries about employment.
 Unfortunately, we are not able to respond to all of them.
 If your skills and qualifications match our needs we will contact you for an interview; if not, we will keep your résumé on file for one year and contact you if an appropriate position becomes available.

 Dana Spencer Winfield